Alexandria Ocasio-Cortez: Hearings

 In February 2019, speaking at a congressional hearing with a panel of representatives from campaign finance watchdog groups, Ocasio-Cortez questioned the panel about ethics regulations as they apply to both the president and members of Congress.
 She asserted that no regulations prevent lawmakers "from being bought off by wealthy corporations".
 With more than 37.5 million views, the clip became the most-watched political video posted on Twitter.

 When President Donald Trump's former lawyer Michael Cohen appeared before the Oversight Committee in February 2019, Ocasio-Cortez asked him whether Trump had inflated property values for bank or insurance purposes.
-Cohen's reply implied that Trump may have committed tax and bank fraud.
+Cohen's reply suggested that Trump may have committed tax fraud and bank fraud.
 The president of the American Constitution Society named Ocasio-Cortez as the committee member best at obtaining specific information from Cohen about Trump's "shady practices, along with a road map for how to find out more".
-New York Times columnist David Brooks praised her skill in questioning Cohen.
-The exchange between Ocasio-Cortez and Cohen prompted an investigation by New York attorney general Letitia James, who referred to it in August 2020 when filing legal action to compel Trump's companies to comply with subpoenas about financial information, and to compel his son Eric Trump to testify.
-Further developments as a result of the exchange saw James form a civil investigation and lawsuit against the Trump Organization regarding potential financial fraud, which resulted in a fine of $354 million and a ban on Trump doing business in New York for two to three years.
+The New York Times columnist David Brooks praised her questioning of Cohen.
+Cohen's testimony helped prompt an investigation by New York attorney general Letitia James, who later cited it when seeking compliance with investigative subpoenas.
+The resulting civil case found Trump and associated defendants liable for fraud and initially imposed approximately $355 million in disgorgement against Trump, plus interest and business restrictions.
+In August 2025, an appellate court vacated the monetary awards while otherwise affirming the judgment's injunctive relief.